from typing import Tuple

 def get_predictions_tut(model, samples, X, rng_key):

-= jax.vmap(model.apply, in_axes=(0, None), out_axes=0)
+vectorized_apply = jax.vmap(model.apply, in_axes=(0, None), out_axes=0)

-vectorized_apply = vectorized_apply(samples, X)
+z = vectorized_apply(samples, X)

-z = tfd.Bernoulli(logits=z).sample(seed=rng_key)
+predictions = tfd.Bernoulli(logits=z).sample(seed=rng_key)

 return predictions.squeeze(-1)